-The Student Access Center (SAC) coordinates accommodations for students university-wide.
+The Student Access Center (SAC) coordinates accommodations for students at KU.
 It is an individual's choice whether to self-identify, submit documentation, and make the decision about using accommodations.
-The SAC provides academic accommodations such as in-class accommodations, auxiliary aides, and services (e.g., alternative texts or sign language interpreters).
+Accommodations are authorized after a student submits a complete application with documentation and meets with an Access Specialist in the SAC.
 Para-transit is available to students with temporary or permanent mobility impairments who are unable to use the standard buses.

 To be eligible for accommodations, provide typed documentation from a qualified professional on the nature and impact of the disability.
 Information should include test results/report, functional effects of the disability and/or medication, and recommendations.
 Once received, it will be reviewed and assigned to the appropriate Access Specialist.
 The Access Specialist will contact the student via the email address they include on their application.
 KU email address is preferable for current students.
 During the intake, appropriate accommodations will be discussed based on the specific situation.

 At the intake, the student and the SAC Access Specialist will agree on the eligible accommodations and they will be authorized during that meeting.
 The student will be given an orientation to Access Online, the system used for managing accommodations and sending notifications to instructors.
 An accommodation request must be completed for each class for which accommodations are needed.
 Notices are generated to instructors from the system, and at the point the student should follow up directly with each instructor to discuss their accommodations and how they will be implemented in the classroom and/or during exams.